Table of Contents

 If you’re strength training at home, there are a few essential bits of kit you should consider purchasing.

-The equipment you need for strength training at home
+Equipment for strength training at home

 While bodyweight training is a good place to start, soon enough you’ll start to find it difficult to continuously challenge your body.
 Bringing weight into the equation is a tried and tested way of pushing your muscles harder and building power.